Raph4sure/Digital_Doctor/README.md

 ## Project Title: Digital Doctor: A Comprehensive Digital Doctor Platform

-Overview: TeleMed is a robust telemedicine platform designed to connect patients with healthcare providers virtually.
-The platform aims to make healthcare more accessible by allowing users to register, search for nearby health centers, book appointments with doctors, and consult with healthcare professionals online.
-Built using HTML, CSS, and JavaScript for the frontend, with a Node.js and MySQL backend, TeleMed offers a seamless user experience while ensuring secure and efficient management of medical services.
+Overview: Digital Doctor is a robust online medical platform designed to connect patients with healthcare providers virtually.
+The platform aims to make healthcare more accessible by allowing users to register, book appointments with doctors, and consult with healthcare professionals online.
+Built using HTML, CSS, and JavaScript for the frontend, with a Node.js and MySQL backend, Digital Doctor offers a seamless user experience while ensuring secure and efficient management of medical services.

 ## Key Features: